cgrates/cgrates/docs/routes.rst

 SupplierProfile
 ^^^^^^^^^^^^^^^

-Contains the configuration for a set of suppliers which will be returned in case of match.
+Contains the configuration for a set of routes which will be returned in case of match.
 Following fields can be defined:

 Tenant
 	The tenant on the platform (one can see the tenant as partition ID).